Incident at Petrich (English Wikipedia)

 - "TROUBLE ON GREEK FRONTIER".
 The Northern Standard.
 Darwin, NT.
 23 October 1925. p.
 3. Retrieved 26 June 2013 – via National Library of Australia.
 After attacking the Greek outpost and shooting the two men, the Bulgarians hoisted the white flag.
 They explained that the firing was due to a misunderstanding.

 - "BULGARIA EXPLAINS".
 The Barrier Miner.
 Broken Hill, NSW.
 22 October 1925. p.
 1. Retrieved 26 June 2013 – via National Library of Australia.
-The Greco-Bulgarian frontier incident was caused by Bulgarian regulars attacking a Greek outpost at Belesh and shooting dead a sentry and a captain.
+The Greco-Bulgarian frontier incident was caused by a Greek soldier who accidentally crossed the Bulgarian-Greek border chasing a stray dog, Bulgarian regulars mistook this for an invasion and attacked a Greek outpost at Belesh, shooting dead a sentry and a captain.

 • "GREEKS AND BULGARS".
 The Argus.
 Melbourne.
 24 October 1925. p.
 35. Retrieved 27 June 2013 – via National Library of Australia.
 The Greek Prime Minister (General Pangalos) has refused the Bulgarian proposal to form a commission of inquiry into the frontier incident at Petrich while Bulgarian troops remain in Greek territory.